islandirie/react-weather-app/README.md

 Created this project to learn how to use React as well as for an interview.
 In the process had to both learn React and build app, was given 1 week to complete.
 Met all requirements.
 This is the first complete version, for the sake of practice will try to improve it more from here.

+I'm using the api from [open weather map](https://openweathermap.org).
+1000 api calls per day for free version.

+I've added a sample config file [here](src/set_config.js), but you'll have to rename to 'config.js', add your api key, than everything should work.

 ![Weather App Screenshot](weather-app-screenshot.png)

 # Getting Started with Create React App